 A: No. All identifiable information related to personnel evaluations is confidential and not accessible to the public.
 This includes any individual score on a component of the evaluation, such as the median Student Growth Percentile score, Student Growth Objective score, observation ratings, etc.

-A: For subjects tested by the New Jersey Assessment of Skills and Knowledge (NJ ASK), New Jersey measures growth for an individual student by comparing a student's growth on the NJ ASK to the growth made by that student's academic peers (students from around the state with similar score histories).
+A: For subjects tested by the state standardized assessment, New Jersey measures growth for an individual student by comparing a student's growth to the growth made by that student's academic peers (students from around the state with similar score histories).
 This comparative change in achievement is reported on a 1 to 99 scale.

 The details of how this works can be seen in this video.

-A: Under AchieveNJ, Student Growth Percentiles (SGPs) are one of the multiple measures used to assess teachers and principals whose students are in grades 4–8 and take the New Jersey Assessment of Skills and Knowledge (NJ ASK) test.
-Qualifying teachers' mSGP scores are weighted at 30% and qualifying principals' schoolwide mSGP scores are weighted at 30% (for two or more SGP grade/subject schools) or 20% (for single SGP grade schools).
-The weighted mSGP score is then added to the other evaluation component scores to arrive at a final summative evaluation score.
-This process is explained in detail in the Teacher Evaluation Scoring Guide and Principal Evaluation Scoring Guide.
+A: Under AchieveNJ, Student Growth Percentiles (SGPs) are one of the multiple measures used to assess teachers and principals whose students are in grades 4–8 (Language Arts) and 4-8 (Math) and take the state standardized assessment.
+Qualifying teachers' and principals' weighted mSGP scores are added to the other evaluation component scores to arrive at a final summative evaluation score.
+This process is explained in detail in on the Evaluation Scoring page.

 A: New Jersey developed a growth model to help answer the question "How much academic progress did a child make during a given school year?"
 Unlike proficiency rates, which show only whether students are performing at grade level, student growth provides a much more complete picture of achievement and progress at any scale score on the state exam.
 For example, a student may be below proficiency but could earn a high SGP score, which, combined with other evidence, signals that the teacher's instruction and/or principal's leadership are helping that child catch up.
 Students at the highest end of proficiency can also show growth – so no educator is ever "penalized" for teaching students of any achievement level.